Virginia Special Warranty Deed Form

 • Font must be black and at least 9 pt.

-Filers must submit deeds to the County Circuit Court Clerk of the county of the property being transferred.[3]
+Filers must submit deeds to the Circuit Court Clerk for the county where the property is situated.[3]
 As of this writing, the filing fee is $18 (for documents 10 pages or less).[4]
 The Virginia Deed Fees and Taxes Calculator is available for determining the exact cost.